Willow Kayne: 2022–present: Mr Universe, Loud LDN and "Cola Head"

 On 5 May 2022, Kayne released the single "Final Notice", a commentary on her experience as a woman in the music industry, which was released alongside a Human Traffic-inspired music video.
 On 1 July that year, she released another single, "White City", an ode to inequality in White City, London, which featured "Final Notice".
 On 22 August, she released "Rat Race", which was also about her experiences of living in London, and which featured "White City" and "Final Notice".
 On 23 September that year, she released the four-track Mr Universe EP, the title track for which featured General Levy and was produced by Toddla T, and which featured "Rat Race", "White City", and "Final Notice".

 In November 2022, Venbee used a November 2022 NME article to point out that she, Piri, Kayne, Charlotte Plank, A Little Sound, and Charlotte Haining were members of Loud LDN.
 On 19 May 2023, she released "Cola Head", a song about infidelity, as an independent artist, and then the following April she released "Robot Lovers", about the effects of technology on love.
-In 2025, Kayne co-wrote "Lovesick" for girl group XO, featured on their debut EP Fashionably Late.
+In 2025, Kayne co-wrote "Lovesick" and "Candy" for girl group XO; both songs featured on their debut EP, Fashionably Late.
+She also co-wrote "Clique" for the group, which featured on their second project, Need to Know.

+In 2026, Kayne's song I've Got This All Under Control (stylized in all caps) was featured in an Apple Mac advertisement titled "Mac Students: The journey to great ideas in college".
+The advertisement is available to view on Apple's official YouTube channel.